Rebels say Syrian army bombing and burning Haffeh

 At least 50 wounded have been smuggled across the border to Turkey from Haffeh over the past few days but many more are trapped by fierce fighting and those that try to escape are fired on by President Bashar al-Assad's forces, according to rebels in the southern Turkish province of Hatay.

-The United States this week warned of a "potential massacre" in Haffeh after two reported mass killings in neighbouring provinces in the past three weeks.
+The United States this week warned of a "potential massacre" in Haffeh after two reported mass killings in neighboring provinces in the past three weeks.

 Corroborating accounts of what is happening inside Syria is difficult because the government tightly restricts foreign media access.